eagronin/market-basket-prepare/README.md

 ```

 This, in turn, implies that we should use CustomerID for identifying shopping sessions.
-Would we have an issue if we removed the samples with the missing customer IDs?
+Would we have an issue if we removed the samples with missing customer IDs?
 Let's compare the samples with and without customer ID.
 If the samples with CustomerID are representative of the samples without CustomerID, then removing samples without CutomerID will not bias the results.
 However, if there are systemic differences between the two groups, then simply removing samples without CutomerID may bias the results, i.e., co-occurrence relationships among customers’ purchase activities that we will identify using the samples with CustomerID are going to generate incorrect recommendations for the customers represented by the samples without CustomerID.

-split into two samples
+We first split the dataset into two groups: with CustomerID available and with CustomerID missing:

 ```R
 with_cust_id = items[!is.na(items$CustomerID),]
 no_cust_id = items[is.na(items$CustomerID),]
 ```

+Then we calculate the number of distinct StockCodes per invoice, amount spent per invoice and hour of purchase for each group and perform a means comparison test for the two groups.
+The code is shown below:

-number of distinct StockCodes per invoice
+1. Calculate the number of distinct StockCodes per invoice for each group and compare the means using a t-test:

 ```R
 dist_scode_with_id = tapply(with_cust_id$StockCode, with_cust_id$InvoiceNo, FUN = function(x) length(unique(x)))